Vivekanand-R/Industry-Outlook/README.md

 ![image](https://github.com/user-attachments/assets/d9296762-8b15-47b8-b414-3063205593d0)

-Generic Learning's:
+Scinario 1:

-(If the company revenue growth drops slowly when compared to previous year, market cap drops by billions, why does the company still adding more roles, what could be the strategy here ?.
+If the company revenue growth drops slowly when compared to previous year, market cap drops by billions, why does the company still adding more roles, what could be the goal here ?.

 A. Maybe Digital Transformation Push, pivoting hard into AI, SaaS, or cloud-native platforms.

-B. Due to Integration of Newly Acquired Companies.
+B. Due to Integration of Newly Acquired Companies, R&D Investments (External or Internal).

 C. Talent reshuffling, Big Pipeline or long term contracts, Stock Buyback or Value Recovery (Market Cap) Is Not the Priority for now, or Betting on AI, or might be due to other reasons.